-Grünwald Geothermal Power Plant relies on KLINGER Fluid Control
+Grünwald Geothermal Power Plant Relies On Ball Valves By KLINGER

-KLINGER KHI ball valves ensure no scaling and smooth operation
+KLINGER KHI ball valves ensure no scaling and smooth operation.
+Discover the innovations for geothermal power plants by KLINGER Fluid Control.

 “Erdwärme Grünwald”, with its geothermal power plant for district heating purposes, is a German energy transition pioneer.
 In the course of standard operation, however, the facility encountered significant performance issues and suffered unexpected downtime.
 The operators undertook several measures to remedy the situation – with mixed results.
 The Austrian company KLINGER Fluid Control was subsequently brought on board to provide a lasting solution.
 Their answer: KLINGER Ballostar KHI.